matblair/SWEN30006/README.md

         git commit -a -m "your message about what you changed here" git push

-Then switch back to your current branch
+Then switch back to your current branch and update to master again

         git checkout yourname
+        git merge master
+        git commit -a -m "updated to master point" git push

 And you should be good to go.
 I will be maintaining a backup of the git repository (I have a shell script set up to download the master every 4 hours and keep a revised copy of that on a separate hard drive) so if anything does go dramatically wrong we can rever to that but this seems to be the best method.